beh74/pgsql_backup_s3/README.md

 Backup PostgresSQL database using pg_dumpall and upload sql backup file to S3 (with periodic backups by using restart_policy) in a **docker swarm environment** with a tiny alpine image (150 MB).
 S3 bucket destinations must be versionned : we will use S3 versioning to restore a specific version

+Supported PostgresSQL versions : from 9.6 to 15.4

 ![Alt text](images/design.jpg?raw=true "Big picture")

 ## Usage